-Neo4j Desktop is a really useful application for every graph enthusiast, developer or analyst who uses Neo4j on regular basis.
+Neo4j Desktop is a really useful application for every graph enthusiast, developer or analyst who uses Neo4j on a regular basis.

 Graphlytic's main goal is to make graph modeling and analytics for day-to-day operations as simple and straightforward as possible.
 We are constantly adding new features to the visualization and automation modules because we believe that working with graphs, answering questions based on graph data, and task automation with graphs should be easy and accessible even without any or only very little technical knowledge.

 Graphlytic is a graph analytics and visualization web application that can be installed in several ways and one of these ways is to install it in Neo4j Desktop for local usage.
 This article covers steps needed to install and run Graphlytic in Neo4j Desktop.
 If you are interested in the on-premises installation or you need a Graphlytic Cloud instance please check our Pricing.